 The IRS mileage rate has typically been recognized as the standard for compliance with labor codes.
-However, some recent challenges have brought the rate into question for California drivers.
+However, current circumstances render it a problem for California drivers.
 Because the rate cannot be substantiated and because of the large variance in costs and territory sizes within the state of California, it can be challenged easily.
 The cost per mile of a low-mileage driver can easily eclipse the IRS mileage rate.
 This is because fixed car costs, such as depreciation and insurance, are spread over fewer miles.

 There are better options for a long-term solution.
-To adhere to vehicle reimbursement best practices, we recommend the Fixed and Variable Rate Reimbursement (FAVR), which is more accurate and substantiable than the IRS mileage rate.
+We recommend the Fixed and Variable Rate Reimbursement (FAVR), which is more accurate and substantiable than the IRS mileage rate.
 FAVR is an IRS accountable plan and the best way to remain compliant with ALL expense indemnification labor codes.
 All employees receive a fair rate that takes both fixed costs and geographic cost differentials into consideration.
 The best thing is the rates are driven by data and transparent to employees.

 How the tax reform impacts labor codes

 In the past, many employers and mobile employees relied on this deduction to “make them whole” at the end of the year.
-But now that won’t be possible for tax years 2018-2025.
-Because taxpayers may no longer deduct business mileage, employees will increasingly seek full reimbursement of expenses.
-It is the opinion of mBurse that more states will indemnify employees from company expenses in response.
+But now that is not possible for tax years 2018-2025.
+Because taxpayers may no longer deduct business mileage, employees increasingly expect full reimbursement of expenses.
+In 2019, Illinois changed its law to better protect employees' income.
+Other new states may soon also indemnify employees from company expenses.

-Given the new tax landscape, it is now more important than ever to properly reimburse employees for the business use of their personal vehicles.
+Given the current tax landscape and soaring inflation (especially gas prices), it is very important to properly reimburse employees for the business use of their personal vehicles.
 In the event that employees in employee friendly states are not reimbursed properly, your organization could face an increase in expense indemnification violations.

 Contact mBurse to learn more about how switching to a FAVR reimbursement plan could help your organization comply with labor codes—and save money in the process.